awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing..RamDisk.md

 Under certain workloads, setting this parameter can improve performance and decrease IO requirements\.
 For more information about the `stats_temp_directory`, see [the PostgreSQL documentation\.](https://www.postgresql.org/docs/current/static/runtime-config-statistics.html#GUC-STATS-TEMP-DIRECTORY)\.

 To enable a RAM disk for your `stats_temp_directory`, set the `rds.pg_stat_ramdisk_size` parameter to a non\-zero value in the DB cluster parameter group used by your DB cluster\.
 The parameter value is in MB\.
 You must restart the DB cluster before the change takes effect\.
-For information about setting parameters, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about setting parameters, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 For example, the following AWS CLI command sets the RAM disk parameter to 256 MB\.